digraphs/Digraphs/README.md

 1. Go into your clone of your package repository.

-2. In there, create a fresh clone in a subdirectory `gh-pages`:
+2. In there, create a fresh clone of your package in a subdirectory `gh-pages`:

    ```
    git clone https://github.com/USERNAME/REPOSITORY gh-pages